HOME WISE Uranium Project > Mining & Milling > Issues at Operating Uranium Mines and Mills - Australia >

 The Northern Territory Department of Natural Resources, Environment, The Arts and Sport (NRETA) invites public comment on the Draft Guidelines for the Preparation of an Environmental Impact Statement, Energy Resources of Australia Ltd Ranger Uranium Mine - Heap Leach Facility.
 Closing date is 31 August 2009.

-> Download Draft EIS guidelines external link
+> Download Draft EIS guidelines

 On April 15, 2009, and later on May 19, 2009, the Commonwealth Department of Environment and Water Heritage and the Arts and the Northern Territory Minister for Natural Resources, Environmental and Heritage had, respectively, determined that ERA's project to construct a heap leach facility and associated infrastructure, under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) and the Northern Territory Mining Management Act and Environemtnal Assessment Act was a controlled action under the EPBC Act and the Northern Territory EEA and will require formal environmental assessment under at the level of an Environmental Impact Statement (EIS).